What are TOT & TBID?

 What’s the difference between TOT and TBID funding structures?

 TOT funds are generated by a total of 10% North Lake Tahoe hotel tax paid only by overnight lodging guests who stay in hotel and short-term rental properties.
-8% TOT is generated in unincorporated areas throughout Placer County and there is an additional 2% TOT that is charged only in North Lake Tahoe.
+8% TOT is generated in unincorporated areas throughout Placer County, and another 2% TOT is charged only in North Lake Tahoe.
 This 2% TOT was approved by voters most recently in 2022.
-These funds help pay for projects and quality-of-life services exclusively for our community that we wouldn’t otherwise be able to afford like workforce housing, traffic reduction and transportation initiatives, bike paths, and trash and litter services in public areas.
-41% of this TOT (or around $11 million annually) are funds that the NTCA Board of Directors and committees are charged with making recommendations to the Placer County Board of Supervisors for infrastructure improvements and programs that are important to North Lake Tahoe residents and businesses.
+These funds help pay for projects and quality-of-life services exclusively for our community that we wouldn’t otherwise be able to afford, such as workforce housing, traffic reduction and transportation initiatives, bike paths, and trash and litter services in public areas.
+41% of this TOT (or around $11 million annually) are funds that the NTCA Board of Directors and committees recommend to the Placer County Board of Supervisors for infrastructure improvements and programs important to North Lake Tahoe residents and businesses.

-TBID funds are used to increase revenues for assessed businesses by helping to bolster a year-round economy, offset tourism impacts and provide support for local businesses.
+TBID funds are used to increase revenues for assessed businesses by helping bolster a year-round economy, offset tourism impacts, and support local businesses.
 The TBID is a 1% assessment of all gross revenues on tourism related businesses.
-Lodging has a 2% assessment, except for those in Palisades Tahoe and Northstar, which have a 1% assessment because those areas already have assessments in place to fund transportation.
+Lodging has a 2% assessment, except for those in Palisades Tahoe and Northstar, which have a 1% assessment because those areas already have assessments to fund transportation.
 These assessments are generally passed on to the customer at the point of sale.
-TBID revenues generate approximately $6m per year to be reinvested in our community.
+TBID revenues generate approximately $6m annually for reinvestment in our community.

 Stay Informed